 The world of cryptocurrencies, with Bitcoin at its helm, is as volatile as it is revolutionary.
 While myriad factors drive its price, from geopolitical events to regulatory news, one subtle driver that often goes unnoticed is seasonality.
-Just like traditional markets have their own set of seasonal trends, Bitcoin too, albeit a digital asset, experiences certain patterns throughout the year.
+Just like traditional markets have their own set of seasonal trends, Bitcoin to PayPal too, albeit a digital asset, experiences certain patterns throughout the year.
 This article delves into the seasonal fluctuations of Bitcoin Price USD.

 Before diving deep, it’s essential to note that the Bitcoin market, still in its relative infancy, is evolving.
 While the data pool is limited, specific seasonal trends have emerged over the years.
 Here’s a breakdown:

 The beginning of the year, especially January, has often been bullish for Bitcoin.
 Reasons vary, from new financial resolutions of investors, portfolio restructuring, to the influx of holiday bonuses being channeled into investments.

 March to May historically witnesses a slight upturn after any winter lulls.
 This could be attributed to increased trading activity after the winter holidays and tax-related strategies in various countries.

 June to August sees relatively muted trading activity.
 One theory is that during the summer holiday season, trading volumes drop, leading to sideways or slightly bearish movement.

 September to November is less predictable.
 While some years see impressive gains (attributed to increased business activity in the final quarters), others witness stagnation or drops, possibly due to macroeconomic factors.